chris-martin/bricks/in/posts/2017-02-20-water-monoids/post.md

 --   = "onetwothree"
 ```

-But a monoid operations aren't just ways to merge data structures.
+But a monoid operations aren’t just ways to merge data structures.
 My favorite
 example is [`Endo`][endo], which lets you chain together collections of
 functions.